 Services have sufficient, quality resources to meet the planned Deliverables and contractual obligations; the supplier pro-actively manages their resource skills by identifying issues early and in a timely manner addressing any deficits.
+Track variance between the forecasted start date and actual start date, expressed in the number of days.

 Supplier substitution - seamless to the buyer with handover and on-boarding managed without reduction of service or quality.
 Poor performance of resources to be corrected within 1 week of escalation.

-in dud direction to Met Partially met Not met Quality resources Some issues with Significant concerns with provided, and any resources provided resources provided handover or on-boarding and/or any handover or and/or any handover or managed without on-boarding managed on-boarding managed reduction of service with some reduction in with significant reduction quality.
+Met Partially met Not met

+Quality resources Some issues with Significant concerns with provided, and any resources provided resources provided handover or on-boarding and/or any handover or and/or any handover or managed without on-boarding managed on-boarding managed reduction of service with some reduction in with significant reduction quality.
 Targets met for service quality or Targets in service quality or 100% of resources - met for most (98%) Targets missed for most where there is no buyer resources through no resources requested fault). fault of the buyer) through no fault of the Buyer).